The Treasures of Poland

 Admire the breathtaking views of the Tatras from the top of Gubalowka* Mountain and shop for souvenirs of arts and crafts of the Highlanders (Gorale) in the local shops.

 After lunch on your own, we continue on to Krakow.
-Enroute we take a spectacular rafting trip on the Dunajec River** in Pieniny National Park.
+En route, we take a spectacular rafting trip on the Dunajec River** in Pieniny National Park.
 Tonight’s dinner will be served upon arrival at the hotel.

 Important note:

-*Funicular to Gubalowka Mountain (subject to confirm on spot; service depends on the weather and funicular technical conditions)
+*Funicular to Gubalowka Mountain (subject to confirm on the spot; service depends on the weather and funicular technical conditions)

-DAY 6 Wednesday
+DAY 5 Wednesday

-KRAKOW – AUSCHWITZ – KRAKOW [Breakfast, Lunch]
+KRAKOW – AUSCHWITZ – KRAKOW [Breakfast, Light Lunch]

 Evening and dinner on your own.

-DAY 7 Thursday
+DAY 6 Thursday

 KRAKOW [Breakfast, Dinner]

-DAY 8 Friday
+DAY 7 Friday

 KRAKOW – LOWICZ – TORUN [Breakfast, Lunch]

 After breakfast, we leave for Torun.
 On the way, we will stop in Lowicz, a typical Mazovian town famous for folk art: colorful costumes and beautiful paper cut-outs.
 You will be invited for a home-hosted lunch by a local family, whose charming cottage is located at the foot of the former Lowicz Castle.
 You will be welcomed in a typical Polish way, with bread & salt, and enjoy your meal served by the young married couple in their lovely house.
-You will have time to talk about their day to day life and have your dessert in a beautiful garden.
+You will have time to talk about their day-to-day life and have your dessert in a beautiful garden.
 We continue to Torun, where the balance of the day is at leisure.

-DAY 9 Saturday
+DAY 8 Saturday

 TORUN – GDANSK [Breakfast, Lunch]

-DAY 10 Sunday
+DAY 9 Sunday

 GDANSK – MALBORK – WARSAW [Breakfast, Lunch]

-DAY 11 Monday
+DAY 10 Monday

 GDANSK – GDYNIA – SOPOT – WARSAW [Breakfast, Lunch, Dinner]